iyeme-dev/bella_stores/README.md

 Wireframe for Desktop and mobile screen sizes respectively

-## Full Deployment Process (Heroku)
+## Deployment Process (Heroku)

-This section outlines the complete process used to deploy the Bella Store Django website to Heroku, including production settings, database setup, static/media hosting with AWS S3, and final release steps.
+This section outlines the process used to deploy the Bella Store Django website to Heroku, including production settings, database setup, static/media hosting with AWS S3, and final release steps.

 ---